What is the U.P. Food Exchange?

 Restaurants, hospitals, schools, and other institutions are welcome to use the UPFE Online Marketplace.
 Buyers can purchase products from multiple farms in a single order, pay for them with a single payment, and receive all the products at once as a single order.
 UPFE streamlines the many processes involved in purchasing local food while maintaining a strong connection to local farmers.
 UPFE offers marketing support, product updates, and help navigating challenges to getting local food into your business.

-Contact Courtney Dalman at email@example.com or 906 225 0671 x 726 for further details about how you can start ordering local food through UPFE’s Online Marketplace.
+Contact Alex Palzewicz at firstname.lastname@example.org or 906 225 0671 x 726 for further details about how you can start ordering local food through UPFE’s Online Marketplace.